cseanburns/semantic_web_development/src/3c-typography-and-font-styles.md

 Since there are different operating systems (e.g., Windows, macOS, iOS, Linux, Android, etc), not all fonts are available for all OSes.
-OSes from Microsoft, Apple, and Google might share the most common fonts because commercial companies pay licensing fees for many standard fonts since fonts may be copyrighted or they may license their own developed fonts to other companies.
+OSes from Microsoft, Apple, and Google might share the most common fonts because commercial companies pay or charge licensing fees for many standard fonts since fonts may be copyrighted.
-In any case, this is why when we declare font families, we always declare `serif` as the fallback font-family if we are using a copyrighted serif font, like [Times New Roman][times_new_roman_wiki];
+In any case, this is why when we declare font families, we always declare `serif` as the fallback font-family if we are using a copyrighted serif font like [Times New Roman][times_wiki];
-or `sans-serif` as the fallback font-family if we are using a copyrighted sans-serif font, like [Arial][arial_wiki];
+or `sans-serif` as the fallback font-family if we are using a copyrighted sans-serif font like [Arial][arial_wiki];
 and so forth.

 However, we can load fonts from external sources.